Split Air Conditioner with Wall Mounted Indoor Unit

 There are two types of louvers: horizontal and vertical.
 The horizontal louvers are connected to a small motor and there position can set by the remote control.
 Once can set a fixed position for the horizontal louvers so that chilled air is passed in a particular direction only or one can keep it in rotation mode so that the fresh air is supplied throughout the room.
 The vertical louvers are operated manually and one can easily change their position as per the requirements.
 The horizontal louvers control flow of air in upper and downward directions of the room, while vertical louvers control movement of air in left and right directions.

-Parts of the Split Air Conditioners.
+This post is part of the series: Parts of the Split Air Conditioners.
 Installation of the Split Air Conditioner

 This is the series of articles that describes parts of the split air conditioners like indoor unit, outdoor unit, refrigerant piping, compressor, condenser, expansion valve, cooling coil etc. It also describes the installation of split air conditioners.